prorev/prorev.github.io/_posts/2020-03-25-python_algoritihms.md

 ### PascalTriangles

-This solution is 100% correct but 50% is the final result because it is not performing.
+This solution is 100% correct but 50% is the final result because it is not performing fast.

 ```python
 def solution(a):